fabda/FiGoCo/README.md

 ![alt text](https://raw.githubusercontent.com/fabda/FiGoCo/master/images/step3.png)

-And then you are ready to start:
-#### Part 1 : Google Colab Server
-1. Open Fiji/Plugin/FiGoCo Menu and select __Setup Server__ : A Google Colaboratory Notebook will popup
+1. Open Fiji/Plugin/FiGoCo Menu and select __Setup Server__ : A Google Colaboratory Notebook will popup.
 2. Run the __Start__ cell to start the creation of the server
 3. Once running, a prompt ask you to provide your __NGROK token__, please do so
 4. The cell finished its execution by showing a message giving your the address of your server and its port (XXXX)
 ```